 Near surface soil within Edgewood has varying runoff potential and infiltration rates and thus varying degrees of suitability for development.
 The higher the runoff potential and the lower the infiltration rate, the less suitable an area may be for development.
-Table 1 to above shows the runoff potential and infiltration rate of each soil type within the City.
+Table NE-1 to the right shows the runoff potential and infiltration rate of each soil type within the City.
 Many exceptions to these classifications exist.

-Table 1: Soil Types
+Table NE-1.
+Soil Types